tips

 Low Emission Zone (ZBE) Fines

 Many Spanish cities have introduced ZBE (Zona de Bajas Emisiones) restrictions.
-If your vehicle doesn't meet emissions standards, you may be fined for entering these zones.
+If your vehicle doesn't meet emissions standards, you can be fined for entering these zones.

 Check your vehicle's emissions label (etiqueta ambiental) before driving in major cities.
 Rental cars usually have the label on the windscreen.

-If you receive a fine while driving a rental car, here's what happens:
+If you receive a fine while driving a rental car, the process works differently than you might expect.

 Official Resources